 we went through fire and water,

+but you brought us to a place of abundance.
 [He had allowed men to ride over His people’s heads {enslaved them}; His people went through fire and water {great hardship and suffering, refining by}, yet still He did not abandon His people; God brought His people to a place of abundance {Promised Land}.
 The psalmist was saying that God would and had come through for His people.]

 13 I will come to your temple with burnt offerings